francois-gm/go-kabk-y1a/03 - 20240923 - HTML/README.md

 ## Recap

-What we saw in the two first weeks.

 - Name an example of a HTML `tag`?
 - How would you define, in your own words, what does at HTML `tag` does?
 - Name an example of a HTML `attribute`?